daskol/telepyth/README.md

 ## Overview

 **TelePyth** (named */teləˈpaɪθ/*) &mdash; Telegram Bot that is integrated with IPython.
-It provides ability to send any text notifications to user from Jupyter notebook or IPython CLI.
+It provides ability to send any text notification to user from Jupyter notebook or IPython CLI.

 ### Bot Commands